 My Personal Wake‑up Call (India Edition): In 2023, one of my Hindi tech videos suddenly tanked after performing well for months.
 I was convinced YouTube was broken.
 Then I realised – the algorithm had updated to prioritise viewer satisfaction over click‑bait retention.
 My video had decent retention, but the comments were full of people saying "not what I expected" in Hindi.
 YouTube now measures that sentiment.
 I had to completely rethink my approach for the Indian audience.

-The biggest myth about YouTube SEO is that it's about ranking #1 for search terms.
-Today, 70% of watch time comes from suggested videos and browse features, not search.
-YouTube SEO is about making your video irresistible to the algorithm so it shows your content next to the biggest creators in your niche – even if you only have 100 subscribers.
+The biggest myth about YouTube SEO is that it’s only about ranking #1 for search terms.
+In reality, a significant portion of YouTube watch time now comes from suggested videos and browse features rather than direct search.
+Modern YouTube SEO is about making your content so engaging and relevant that the platform confidently recommends it alongside established creators in your niche — even if you have only 100 subscribers.

 Before we dive into the tactics, internalise this: YouTube wants to keep people on the platform as long as possible.
 Every optimisation you do should align with that goal.
 If your video makes people leave, you lose.
 If it makes them stay and watch another video, you win.
 Everything else is secondary.